singlerider/lorenzotherobot/README.md

     '!treats'* ['add'/'remove'/'set'] ['username'] [amount] - allows mod to decide how many treats a user either gets added to them or removed
     '!help'
-    '!shots'* ['add'/'remove'/'set'] [amount] - allows mod to keep track of how many shots a streamer has remaining
+    '!shots'* ['add'/'remove'/'set'] [amount] - allows mod to keep track of how many shots a streamer has remaining '!me' - Same as '!llama me'
+    '!viewers' - Same as '!llama viewers'
+    '!highlight' - Same as '!llama viewers'
+    '!followers' - Same as '!llama followers'
+    '!uptime' - Same as '!llama uptime'
+    '!stream' - Same as '!llama stream'

 Adding your own commands
 ========================